ToolJet/ToolJet/docs/versioned_docs/version-2.33.0/dashboard.md

 ## App menu

 The app menu is located on the top right corner of the app card.
-Clicking on the app menu will open a dropdown menu with a list of options.
+Clicking on the app menu will open a dropdown menu containing various options.
 These options are:

 - **[Rename app](#rename-app)**
 - **[Change Icon](#change-icon)**